-Fleas (Siphonaptera) are wingless, laterally flattened, blood sucking insects that occur on mammals and birds.
-Only the adult stages are found on the host with eggs and immature stages being found in the environment.
+Fleas (Siphonaptera) are wingless, laterally flattened, blood sucking insects that can be found on mammals and birds.
+Only the adult stages are found on the host with eggs and immature stages, representing the majority of the flea population in the infested home, being found in the environment.
 Fleas are common parasites of cats, dogs and other small mammals housed in multi-pet households as companion animals.
 Fleas can act as vectors for a number of pathogens (for details see ESCCAP Guideline 5: Control of Vector-borne Diseases in Dogs and Cats).

-In Europe the most common flea species found on dogs, cats and on other small mammalian companion animals are Ctenocephalides felis, followed by C. canis, Archaeopsylla erinacei (hedgehog flea), and occasionally other flea species such as Ceratophyllus gallinae, Echidnophaga gallinacea (poultry fleas), Spilopsyllus cuniculi (rabbit flea) and Pulex irritans (human flea).
+In Europe, the most common flea species found on dogs, cats and other small mammalian companion animals are Ctenocephalides felis, followed by C. canis, Archaeopsylla erinacei (hedgehog flea) and occasionally other flea species such as Ceratophyllus gallinae, Echidnophaga gallinacea (poultry fleas), Spilopsyllus cuniculi (rabbit flea) and Pulex irritans (human flea).

-Figure 1: Life cycle of Ctenocephalides felis
+Figure 1: Ctenocephalides felis life cycle

-- 1 Fleas are 1-6mm long, latero-lateral flattened wingless insects, with robust hind legs enabling jumping and mouthparts adapted for piercing skin and sucking blood.
+- 1 Fleas are 2-6 mm long, latero-lateral flattened wingless insects, with robust hind legs enabling jumping and mouthparts adapted for piercing skin and sucking blood.
 Once emerged from the pupa, adult male and female fleas start to actively seek a host although in the absence of a host they can only survive for a few days.
-After the first blood meal, they need daily blood meals for survival and usually remain on the same host for the remainder of their life.
-Maximal recorded longevity is 160 days but most fleas survive for about one to three weeks as they are groomed out by the host. - 2 Egg production and deposition for C. felis always occurs on the host with a female flea capable of laying an average of 20 (maximum 40 to 50) eggs per day.
-If males and females are present on the same animal, reproduction and egg deposition occur very rapidly (within 48 hours of infestation); once laid, the pearly white eggs (0.5mm in length) fall off into the environment.
-After a few days under ideal conditions the larvae hatch. - 3 The larvae feed on debris such as dander and flea faeces in the environment and develop through three larval stages.
+After the first blood meal, they need daily blood meals for survival and usually remain on the same host for the remainder of their life (approximately 5 months).
+Maximal recorded longevity is 160 days but most fleas survive for about one to three weeks as they are groomed out by the host. - 2 Egg production and deposition for C. felis always occurs on the host with a female flea capable of laying an average of 20 (maximum 40-50) eggs per day.
+If males and females are present on the same animal, reproduction and egg deposition occur very rapidly (within 48 hours of infestation); once laid, the pearly white eggs (0.5 mm in length) fall off into the environment.
+After a few days under ideal conditions the larvae hatch. - 3 The larvae feed on debris such as dander and blood-containing flea faeces in the environment and develop through three larval stages.
 The larvae (mostly L3) tend to move away from light and so can be found in hidden locations such as the base of carpets or under furniture where access for vacuuming is difficult. - 4 Once fully grown, the larvae spin a cocoon and pupate.
-Following development the adult can emerge from the pupal case immediately or may be delayed for 6 months or more in the absence or appropriate stimuli such as CO2, pressure and increased temperature.
+Following development, the adult can emerge from the pupal case immediately or may be delayed for 6 months or more in the absence of appropriate stimuli such as CO2, vibration, pressure and increased temperature.